TYPES OF CONTACT LENSES

 Contact lenses are a great alternative to spectacles for correcting your vision.
 Contact lenses are small plastic lenses that are worn on the front of your eye, known as the cornea.
 With the latest advancements in technology, these lenses are now designed to offer great clarity in vision along with increased comfort.
+There are a variety of types of contact lenses including disposable soft contacts, toric soft lenses, colored and multifocal lenses.
 This is great news for patients who were previously unable to wear soft contact lenses due to discomfort or dry eye disease.

-B) Toric Soft Contact Lenses: Toric lenses are designed to correct for astigmatism.
+Toric lenses are designed to correct astigmatism.
 Astigmatism is a vision condition caused by an irregularly shaped cornea.
 Toric lenses also come in daily, two-week or monthly modalities.